cotoami/cotoami/README.md

 ### Cotonomatizing

 During a process of chatting, posting random ideas and creating structured content by connecting Cotos, some Cotos would collect more connections than others.
-Those Cotos are possibly important to you or your team and worth discussing as focus questions.
-Cotonomatizing allows you to convert them into Cotonomas to create new dedicated places in a spontaneous way.
+Those Cotos are possibly important to you or your team and worth discussing as independent topics.
+Cotonomatizing allows you to convert them into Cotonomas to create new dedicated places to discuss and research the topics in a spontaneous way.

 ![](docs/images/cotonomatizing.png)